 Students will practice with hands-on experience, instructional videos, reading assignments, information sheets, and competency tests.
-Upon completion of the Cybersecurity core, students will have received generalized and specialized training in networking, systems hardware, and Cybersecurity leading to completion of the Cybersecurity program.
-Students will have the opportunity to learn and apply the following while enrolled in the Cybersecurity program:
+Upon completion of the Information Technology core, students will have received generalized and specialized training in networking, systems hardware, and Information Technology leading to completion of the Information Technology program.
+Students will have the opportunity to learn and apply the following while enrolled in the Information Technology program:

-Cybersecurity Core Objectives:
+Information Technology Core Objectives:

-- Communicate effectively in information technology and cybersecurity terminology - Install, uninstall and configure basic IT hardware and common operating systems - Build and maintain simple networks and network devices - Explain the basic steps to follow when creating, maintaining and debugging websites, databases, and shell script programs - Identify and implement principles of security at a workstation and basic network level
+- Communicate effectively in information technology and Information Technology terminology - Install, uninstall and configure basic IT hardware and common operating systems - Build and maintain simple networks and network devices - Explain the basic steps to follow when creating, maintaining and debugging websites, databases, and shell script programs - Identify and implement principles of security at a workstation and basic network level

-Cybersecurity Elective Objectives:
+Information Technology Elective Objectives: